CHCFD/kayak-tracker/README.md

 # kayak-tracker
-Playing around with openCV to track kayak dynamics from videossss
+Playing around with openCV to track kayak dynamics from videos